-After taking a year hiatus (2019) we have decided that the Auburn Triathlon will no longer be held …… not UNLESS someone out there would love to take the reins.
-There has been some discussion over the passed year but nothing has come to fruition.
-The race had a good run of 16 years and we, as well as many of you, I am sure, are sad to see it “run ” away like many other grassroot events.
+After taking a year hiatus (2019) we have decided that the Auburn Triathlon will no longer be held…not UNLESS someone out there would love to take the reins.
+There has been some discussion over the past year or two but nothing has come to fruition.
+The race had a good run of 16 years and we, as well as many of you I am sure, are sad to see it “run ” away like many other grassroot events.

 If anyone is interested in keeping the Auburn Triathlon alive, contact us.